Note

 Azure role-based access control (Azure RBAC) helps you manage who has access to Azure resources, what they can do with those resources, and what areas they have access to.

-Users authorized with the following roles can view security impacted resource information:
+Users with the authorized roles shown here can view security impacted resource information and sensitive details such as description, summary, and updates:

 Subscription level